papillon/nav-applicationarea/README.md

 ## Notes on compiling from source code

 * Should compile with Visual Studio 2015 or similar
-* Several Dynamics NAV DLLs must be copied from the "RoleTailored Client" folder into the folder `lib/2017`
+* Several Dynamics NAV DLLs must be copied from the "RoleTailored Client" folder into the same folder as `ApplicationArea.exe`
   * Microsoft.Dynamics.Nav.Model.dll
   * Microsoft.Dynamics.Nav.Model.Parser.dll
   * Microsoft.Dynamics.Nav.Model.Tools.dll